Graduate Loan Options

-Following are brief descriptions of the loan programs, as well as an overview of the process involved in applying for these types of loans.
+The following are brief descriptions of the loan programs, as well as an overview of the process involved in applying for these types of loans.

-Federal Direct Loans
+1. Federal Direct Undergraduate Loans

-Graduate PLUS Loans
+2. Graduate Plus Loans

-Private Alternative Loans
+3. Private Alternative Loans

-Alternative and private education loan information is not reported to NSLDS.
+Private alternative and private education loan information is not reported to NSLDS.

-For more information about financial aid at WAU, email firstname.lastname@example.org, or call 301.891.4005 or 1-800-835-4212 to speak to a Financial Aid Counselor.
+For more information about financial aid at WAU, email firstname.lastname@example.org, or call 301.891.4005 or 1-800-835-4212 to speak to a financial aid advisor.

 Student Financial Services